nwpierce/jsb/README.md

 	* objects with n key/value pairs are 2n-1 bytes smaller
 	* documents are one byte larger

 Valid JSON unicode character code points fall in ranges 0x0 - 0xd7ff and 0xe000 - 0x10FFFF.
-UTF-8-encoded sequences for these can involve all but 13 bytes, 11 of which are used as tokens in the binary encoding:
+UTF-8-encoded sequences for these can involve all but 13 bytes, 11 of which are used as tokens in the binary representation:

 * 0xc0: unused
 * 0xc1: unused